pgpkg/pgpkg/README.md

 ## Status

 pgpkg is early alpha.
-I use it all the time, but YMMV.
+I apologise in advance if documentation or examples are out of date.

+I use pgpkg pretty much on a daily basis.
+It works really well for me, but it does have rough edges.
+I work on making it easier to use when I have time.
+The [TODO](TODO.md) list contains issues that I expect to fix over time.

+PRs and issues are welcome.

 ## Documentation